Imagine any conversation you’ve ever had or heard about education.

 The process of pursuing knowledge—of following leads, finding relevant ideas and research, examining it all together, crossing out dead ends, and working with what you come back with to make it useful—is one that must be practiced to be mastered.

-You can’t learn how to learn only from books.
+You can’t learn how to learn only from books on learning.

 The easier it gets to access information, the more irrelevant memorizing facts so you can pass a test becomes.